 The latest ticket information can be obtained by ringing by visiting tickets.lords.org or by ringing the Ticket Office on 020 7432 1000, or the Members Dedicated Line shown in your Membership Pass.

-In certain stands, discounted tickets are available for children under 16 years of age, who must be under 16 on the relevant match day.
+In certain stands, discounted tickets are available for children under 16-years.

 Babes-in-arms may be carried into Lord’s free of charge, so long as they will not occupy a seat themselves.

-It is recommended that a ticket is purchased for any child over three years of age.
+It is a requirement that a ticket is purchased for any child over three years of age.

 A ticket can be upgraded, or downgraded, but that should preferably be done prior to the match.